tensorpudding/cosc3380-group4-themepark/README.md

 The app can be built on Windows, macOS (both Intel and Apple Silicon), or Linux.
 In each case, you will need:

-* [Microsoft .NET 6 with ASP.NET Core Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) This is included in Visual Studio and Visual Studio for Mac, but Visual Studio is not required to build the app.
+* [Microsoft .NET 6 with ASP.NET Core Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) This is included in recent versions of Visual Studio and Visual Studio for Mac, but Visual Studio is not required to build the app.
 The SDK installer bundles the ASP.NET Core Runtime and is preferred.

 # Database Installation